yamadharma/academic-laboratory-report-template/README.md

-# Шаблон отчёта по лабораторной работе
+# Report template on laboratory work